-Bringing you all another delicious recipe with pears (the most underrated fall fruit).
-This Banana Pear Bread is Paleo, doesn't contain any added sugar and is extremely easy to make.
+This healthy Banana Pear Bread is paleo friendly, doesn't contain any added sugar and is extremely easy to make.
 It's a moist loaf of bread with a slightly sweet flavor and a great way to use overripe pears.

 Banana bread is always a reader favorite.
 Of course, it's one of my favorites too!
 And what better way to create a fall inspired banana bread than to use pears?!

 And I'm not kidding when I say this is the BEST banana pear bread.

 This healthy pear bread is moist, soft and subtly sweet.
 The only sugar comes from pears and bananas - no added sugar!

 - Paleo (grain free, dairy free, refined sugar free)